 Yellow Water Cruises operate daily year round except for on the very few occasions unsafe weather or access prevents them from running.
 They depart from near Cooinda Lodge or the lodge itself in bigger wet seasons.

 The best tours for spotting wildlife and getting the iconic landscape photos of the billabongs are dawn and dusk.
-Alternatively the shorter day tours are good for those with small children or with limited time.
+Alternatively, the shorter day tours are good for those with small children or with limited time.
+You can book direct with Kakadu Tourism or check prices on Viator.

 Spirit of Kakadu Day Tours